 Now run cdk on your input file to produce a single html file you can open in your browser.

 '''

-$ cdk -o sample.asc
+$ cdk sample.asc

 '''

-Whihc will open the resulting sample.html file in your browser!
+Open the resulting sample.html file in your browser!
 Hit the space bar to advance a slide or hit the "h" key to see what other commands are available to navigate through the deck.